 When aircraft kit makers began to crank out a plethora of kits in 1/48 scale a few years ago my interest began to peak again and a lot of kits previously unavailable in that scale caused me to start collecting big time again.
 Late in 05 I picked up a copy of Fine Scale Magazine and I was hooked !
 I started searching out sites online with reviews and articles and checking out manufacturers I never knew existed.
 I also noticed the use of things that just weren't being used in the 70's like Future floor wax as a clear coat, resin and photo etched parts, precut masks, detailing kits for cockpits, Mr. Surfacer and special bare metal finishes.
 Back then about all we had was Squadron green putty and bare metal foil and if you wanted a vacuformed canopy you made a master and used your Mattel vacuform !

-Fortunately there are websites like Matt Swan's and others that have loads of information on materials and techniques.
+Fortunately there are a bunch of that have loads of information on materials and techniques.
 See the Links section for some of my favorite sites.

 Finally, I decided I needed to limit my efforts as I had collected way too many kits to build in my remaining life time.
 That was one reason for starting this website as a way of deciding what it was that I really wanted to build and at the same time give me some motivation to finish them so I would have something to display online besides photos of boxes.
 Things have changed some since I started, more things added and some removed to reflect on some changing ideas and when better kits of certain planes are released.